-The audiobooks listed below are some of our very favorites.
-Keep in mind that we have boys who lean heavily toward fantasy and other-worldly adventures.
-The ages listed are a bit arbitrary, as books that are right for some might be too difficult or scary for others.
+The audiobooks listed below are some of our very favorites, but keep in mind that we have boys who lean heavily toward fantasy and other-worldly adventures.
+The ages listed below. are a bit arbitrary, as books that are right for some might be too difficult or scary for others.
 For example, we started listening to the Harry Potter series when the kids were five or so, but after the third book, we put them on hold until the boys were a bit older.
 We know plenty of families that started their kids on these books as toddlers, and many others that introduced the books to their kids when they were in middle school.
 Use your best judgement.

 Audiobooks for All Ages